Julian/lean.nvim/README.rst

 Lean 4 supports `semantic highlighting <https://leanprover.github.io/lean4/doc/semantic_highlighting.html>`_, in which the Lean server itself will signal how to highlight terms and symbols within the editor using information available to it.

-Semantic highlighting support in neovim is still `being merged in upstream <https://github.com/neovim/neovim/pull/21100>`_ and is likely to be available in version 0.9 (or shortly thereafter), at which point this functionality will be usable in neovim.

-If you're impatient or eager however, you can enable the functionality immediately by installing a plugin for semantic highlighting `such as this one <https://github.com/theHamsta/nvim-semantic-tokens>`_.

-Note that if you do so, you still will want to map the semantic highlighting groups to your color scheme appropriately.
+Note that even though neovim supports this highlighting, you still will want to map the semantic highlighting groups to your color scheme appropriately.
 For a sample setup, see `the wiki <https://github.com/Julian/lean.nvim/wiki/Configuring-&-Extending#semantic-highlighting>`_.

 Mappings